-You will need to bring your Coach and this book with you to PAT Clinic!
+You will need to bring your Coach and this book with you to the PAT Clinic!

-P What questions would I like answered at the Pre-Admit Testing Clinic?
-4
+What questions would I like answered at the Pre-Admit Testing Clinic?

-1-2 WEEKS PRIOR TO SURGERY ANESTHESIA CLINIC
+1-2 WEEKS PRIOR TO SURGERY ANAESTHESIA CLINIC

 You will meet with the Anaesthetist prior to your surgery.
-At this appointment the Anaesthetist will assess you in relation to the risks associated with receiving anesthesia.
+At this appointment, the Anaesthetist will assess you in relation to the risks associated with receiving anesthesia.

 What questions would I like answered when I meet with the Anaesthetist?
-4 -